Massachusetts laws

 Selected cases

-While public schools may have a special interest in regulating some off-campus student speech, the special interests offered by the school are not sufficient to overcome B. L.’s interest in free expression in this case.
+While public schools may have a special interest in regulating some off-campus student speech, the special interests of the school are not sufficient to overcome B. L.’s interest in free expression in this case.

 Doe v.
 Worcester Public Schools, 484 Mass.
 598 (2020)